ajbanjara/Wireshark/Development/Tips.md

 ## Debugging using Valgrind

 [Valgrind](http://valgrind.org/) dynamically analyzes programs and is great at catching memory-related errors.
-By default it won't catch bugs in Wireshark's chunk allocator (emem.c).
-Fortunately you can tell Wireshark to use g\_malloc instead of the chunk allocator at runtime:
+However, it won't catch bugs in Wireshark's memory management framework (wmem, implemented inside `wsutil/wmem/`) when using the default block memory allocators.
+Fortunately, you can tell Wireshark at runtime to use wmem's "simple" allocator instead, which uses malloc and a hash table and is friendly to Valgrind:

-    export WIRESHARK_DEBUG_EP_NO_CHUNKS=1
+    export WIRESHARK_DEBUG_WMEM_OVERRIDE=simple

+Similarly, GLib's GSlice memory allocator (used by some Wireshark code that does not use wmem) can be made to use malloc with another environment variable:

-    export WIRESHARK_DEBUG_SE_NO_CHUNKS=1
+    export G_SLICE=always-malloc

 Assuming you have the *lx* shortcut defined (above) you and check for memory problems like so: